Baseball came back to the Warren Ballpark on the Fourth of July weekend, 2021.

-2015 - A couple of weeks before one Thanksgiving, Jim and I had a great time at the Women of Ft.
+In 2015, a couple of weeks before one Thanksgiving, Jim and I had a great time at the Women of Ft.
 Lowell event watching the Bisbee Black Sox play the Tucson Saguaros in an old time baseball event.
-Following this event, he asked Randi Bellassai of the The Arizona Experience here in Tucson, to write some history.
+Following this event, he asked Randi Bellassai, here in Tucson, to write some history.
 Following is a history of Warren Ballpark, Bisbee Arizona.

 Bisbee, Arizona boasts an exciting piece of baseball history.
 It is home to the Warren Ballpark, considered the oldest continuously used professional baseball venue in the country.
 The field was built in 1909, five years before Wrigley Field in Chicago!